-All feats that are considered Pathfinder Society Legal are legal for play, unless otherwise specified.
+All feats that are within our core assumption Legal are legal for play, unless otherwise specified.

 Beast Master (Combat)

 Your close connection with your bonded beast has resulted in a powerful and competent ally.